 On March 8, 2023, the CRTC launched a consultation to review its existing framework for wholesale high-speed access ("HSA") services.
 The CRTC is seeking comments on several issues, including its preliminary views that (i) the provision of aggregated wholesale HSA services should be mandated; (ii) access to fibre-to-the-premises ("FTTP") facilities should be provided over these services; and (iii) the provision of FTTP facilities over aggregated wholesale high-speed access services should be mandated on a temporary and expedited basis.
 The CRTC is also seeking comments on whether retail regulation should be considered to address concerns regarding market concentration and the potential exercise of market power.

-Concurrently with the launch of the consultation, the CRTC determined that the current rates for aggregated wholesale HSA services.
+Concurrently with the launch of the consultation, the CRTC determined that the current rates for aggregated wholesale HSA services would be made interim, and directed incumbents to file tariff applications with new proposed rates for these services.
 The CRTC also applied an immediate interim reduction to existing rates that reflects a 10% decrease in the capacity rates incumbents can charge to wholesale-based competitors, until revised final rates are established.

 On November 6, 2023, the CRTC issued a decision requiring Bell and Telus to provide temporary wholesale access to their FTTP facilities in Ontario and Québec by May 7, 2024.
 The decision also sets the interim rates that competitors will pay when selling services over these facilities.
 This temporary access is to be made available until the conclusion of the CRTC's broader review of the wholesale high-speed access framework.
-Cable carriers, including Cogeco Communications, are not required to implement this temporary mandate, as the CRTC found that they already service the majority of wholesale-based competitors via their hybrid fibre-coaxial networks and that, given the temporary nature of the interim FTTP access mandate, it would be neither efficient nor proportionate to mandate cable carriers to implement it.
+Cable carriers, including Cogeco, are not required to implement this temporary mandate, as the CRTC found that they already service the majority of wholesale-based competitors via their hybrid fibre-coaxial networks and that, given the temporary nature of the interim FTTP access mandate, it would be neither efficient nor proportionate to mandate cable carriers to implement it.
 Bell is seeking to appeal the CRTC's decision to the Federal Court of Appeal.